-I don’t love the experience, largely because I’m not actually shopping for anything, and the internet is full of other art experiences that don’t feel like hastily cobbled attempts to avoid hemorrhaging money.
+I don’t love the experience, largely because I’m not actually shopping for anything, and the internet is full of other art experiences that don’t feel like hastily cobbled attempts for dealers and fair organizers to avoid hemorrhaging money.
 The flattening of physical space in these online fairs means that nothing catches your eye, objects have no real scale or relation to one another, and there’s no one around to answer any questions you might have about the artists or their processes.
 There’s also no navigational guidance, no one to ask for recommendations, and too often no contextual information.

 I gave each fair an hour of my time, and here’s how it went: